 - Dose at symptomatic phase is typically 2-3 consultations per week for several weeks

-- Dose at asymptomatic phase is typically 1 consultation per week, sliding out to 1 consultation fortnightly as results are consolidated
+- Dose at asymptomatic phase is typically one consultation per week, sliding out to 1 consultation fortnightly as results are consolidated

-- Dose at resolution phase is typically 1 consultation monthly to maintain results
+- Dose at resolution phase is typically one consultation monthly to maintain results

 All this can be a little confusing!
-But don’t worry, if you would like to find out more about what an acupuncture treatment plan might look like for you, please contact the clinic on 03 5298 1213.
+But don’t worry, if you want to find out more about what an acupuncture treatment plan might look like, please contact the clinic on 03 5298 1213.

-Alternatively, email us on firstname.lastname@example.org or pop in to Shop 3 / 153 Shannon Ave, Manifold Heights, VIC 3218 for a chat.
+Alternatively, please email us at email@example.com or pop into Shop 3 / 153 Shannon Ave, Manifold Heights, VIC 3218 for a chat.

 Thanks for reading,